panoptesDev/panoptis-program-library/docs/src/token-swap.md

 Constant price curves are most useful for fixed offerings of new tokens that explicitly should not have market dynamics.
-For example, a decentralized game creator wants to sell new "SAFEGAME" tokens to be used in their game, so they create a constant price swap of 2 USDC per SAFEGAME, and supply all of the SAFEGAME tokens at swap creation.
-Users can go to the swap and purchase all of the tokens they want and not worry about the market making SAFEGAME tokens too expensive.
+For example, a decentralized game creator wants to sell new "PANOGAME" tokens to be used in their game, so they create a constant price swap of 2 USDC per PANOGAME, and supply all of the PANOGAME tokens at swap creation.
+Users can go to the swap and purchase all of the tokens they want and not worry about the market making PANOGAME tokens too expensive.

 ### Stable (under construction)